|Nutrition Facts (per serving)|

 While this curry is traditionally made in a wok by simmering the meat in the sauce, it's easier in the oven where it won't burn or dry out.
 Also, you may have to make an adjustment to the shrimp paste because they vary greatly.
 If your paste is very thick or dry, use only 1/2 teaspoon.
 If it's moist and falls easily from a spoon, add up to 1 teaspoon.

 If you don't have a food processor or chopper, you can still make the curry sauce.
 Finely mince the ingredients and then stir them together in a bowl with the coconut milk.

+Gather the ingredients.
 Preheat oven to 375 F.

 Place all of the curry sauce ingredients in a food processor.
 Process well to form a sauce.
 For smaller choppers, use only a little of the coconut milk—just enough to keep the blades moving—and add the remainder later with the chicken.

 Place chicken in a casserole dish and pour the curry sauce over it.
 Mix together.
 Cover and cook in the oven for 1 hour.

 Check the curry after 1 hour, ensuring the chicken is well cooked.
 If needed, return to the oven for another 10 minutes or until chicken is well done.

 Before serving, stir the sauce well and do a taste test.
 If it's not salty enough, add a little more fish sauce, 1/2 tablespoon at a time.
 If it's not spicy enough, add more chili or chili sauce; too spicy, add a little coconut milk or plain yogurt.
 If it's too sour for your taste, add a little more sugar.